-Implementation will better facilitate the achievement of Relevant Objectives d, f, and possibly a.
+The Proposer believes that implementation of this Modification Proposal will better facilitate the achievement of Relevant Objectives d, f and possibly a

-Workgroup's view of the benefits against the Code Relevant Objectives De scription of Relevant Objective Identified impact a) Efficient and economic operation of the pipe-line system.
-As described below b) Coordinated, efficient and economic operation of(i) the combined pipe-line system, and/ or(ii) the pipe-line system of one or more other relevant gas transporters.
-None identified c) Efficient discharge of the licensee's obligations.
-None identified d) Securing of effective competition: (i) between relevant shippers; (ii) between relevant suppliers; and/or (iii) between DN operators (who have entered into transportation arrangements with other relevant gas transporters) and relevant shippers.
-As described below e) Provision of reasonable economic incentives for relevant suppliers to secure that the domestic customer supply security standards are satisfied as respects the availability of gas to their domestic customers.
+Pro poser's view of the benefits of XXXX against the Code Relevant C Objectives De scription of Relevant Objective Identified impact a) Efficient and economic operation of the pipeline system.
+As described below b) Coordinated, efficient and economic operation of None (i) the combined pipe-line system, and/ or identified (ii) the pipeline system of one or more other relevant gas transporters. c) Efficient discharge of the licensee's obligations.
+None identified d) Securing of effective competition: As described (i) between relevant shippers; below (ii) between relevant suppliers; and/or (iii) between DN operators (who have entered into transportation arrangements with other relevant gas transporters) and relevant shippers. e) Provision of reasonable economic incentives for relevant suppliers to secure that the domestic customer supply security standards are satisfied as respects the availability of gas to their domestic customers.
 None identified f) Promotion of efficiency in the implementation and administration of the Code As described below